Kelly McQueen: Medical career

 In Oct 2019, McQueen moved to Madison, WI to lead the Department of Anesthesiology within the University of Wisconsin School of Medicine and Public Health.
 Leading the oldest academic department of anesthesiology in the United States offered unique opportunities for McQueen.
 Her leadership has focused on bringing equity and transparency to all aspects of the department's tripartite mission of clinical excellence, education and training, and research.
 Since her arrival she has started efforts focusing on enhancing Diversity, Equity and Inclusivity, and improving Wellbeing.
-It is her goal to create departmental programs, while also aligning with the University of Wisconsin School of Medicine and Public Health and UW Health University Hospital.
-She is creating a Global Academic Anesthesia Consortium, that is committed to education and training in low-income settings and is a collaboration between many like-minded US Academic Anesthesia Programs.
-She has also started a sustainable Global Anesthesia Program, with current efforts focused in Rwanda and Zambia.
+It is her goal to support existing and create new departmental programs, that align with the University of Wisconsin School of Medicine and Public Health and UW Health University Hospital.
+Early in her tenure, she supported efforts to open a comprehensive Pre-Anesthesia Clinic, which opened on Oct 3, 2023.
+She also worked collaboratively to stand-up a Global Academic Anesthesia Consortium (GAAC), a collaboration between like-minded US Academic Departments of Anesthesiology, committed to education and training in low-income settings.
+The GAAC is supporting training and education at the University of Zambia, in Lusaka Zambia and the first team began working in November, 2022.
+McQueen also supports a sustainable Global Anesthesia Program in Rwanda, focusing on Cardiac Anesthesia and Critical Care.

 Currently, McQueen serves as a Professor and the Ralph Waters Distinguished Chair for the Department of Anesthesiology at the University of Wisconsin School of Medicine and Public Health, and continues to actively research outcomes and opportunities for system improvements in low and middle-income countries.

-In 2022, McQueen was elected to serve on the executive board for the Multicenter Perioperative Outcomes Group (MPOG).
+In 2021, McQueen was elected to serve on the Council of the Society of Academic Associations of Anesthesiology and Perioperative Medicine (SAAAPM) and is currently serving in her second term.
+From 2022-2025, McQueen served on the executive board for the Multicenter Perioperative Outcomes Group (MPOG).
+McQueen served on the University of Wisconsin Medical Foundation (UWMF) Board of Directors from Jan 2022 to Dec 2024.